 Text Input

-Stores the player’s typed response in a string variable.
+Stores the player’s typed response in a Text variable.

 Choice

-Stores the selected option ID in a string variable when Store Selection In Variable is set.
+Stores the selected option ID in a Text variable when Store Selection In Variable is set.

 playerName.playerName.{playerName} in the Dialog text.Example dialog text: